sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

 ******************************************************************************************************************************************************************
 1. We are currently offering only a selected set of 25 companies to trade from.
 Given below are the Ticker symbols for these companies.
    ( AAPL, ABNB, AMZN, CCL, COIN, DASH, DKNG, F, GT, OBM, INTC, META, NU, NVDA, NXPL, ORCL, SHOP, SOFI, T, TLRY, TREX, TSLA, TSP, TWTR, UBER )
-2. Stock prices for the above companies are available only for a specific range of dates ( date range starts from current day ).
+2. Stock prices for the above companies are available only for a specific range of dates ( From 2022-11-03 to 2022-06-15 ).
    Hence the user will be able to get any kind of values from his portfolio only within this range.
-   ( for example: Stock prices for AAPL are availble from today's date to 2022-06-09 )
+   ( for example: Stock prices for AAPL are availble from 2022-11-03 date to 2022-06-09 )
 3. We are currently using CSV format to save the files.
 Reading/writing in done from csv formatted files.
 4. Once the user is done inputting the stocks related data for the current portfolio he is trading in, we are persisting the portfolio as a csv file in local.
    ( sample portfolio path from project root directory : userPortfolios/portfolio_name.csv )